 |Early Career Non-Member||$275||$300|

 |Single Day Registration Non-Member||$250||$275|

 |Single Day Student Member - Limited access registration (does not include social hours or receptions).
 Student status verification required by letter from mentor presented at registration desk.||$50||$75|

 |Pre-Conference 1/2 Day Workshop ONLY without Meeting Registration||$150||$175|

 |Continuing Education Fee||$50||$50|

-Download the 2018 CPA Sponsorship Prospectus for more information about sponsorship and advertising opportunities for the 2018 Collaborative Perspectives on Addiction meeting.
+View the 2019 CPA Sponsorship Prospectus here.
+For more information about sponsorship and advertising opportunities for the 2019 Collaborative Perspectives on Addiction meeting, contact Dr. Brandon Bergman at firstname.lastname@example.org.
 Sponsorships can be paid via check, credit card, or paypal.
-If paying via credit card or paypal you can access the sponsorship payment process via the registration page.
-Contact Dr. Brandon Bergman at email@example.com if you have questions about sponsorship and advertising options.
+If paying via credit card or paypal you can access the sponsorship payment process via the Registration Page by selecting Sponsorship Only.